ravencole/JSFuck-Compiler/README.md

     (!![]+[])[!+[]+!+[]] === 'u'
     (!![]+[])[!+[]+!+[]+!+[]] === 'e'

-    Right now our character set is /aeflrst/.
+Right now our character set is `/aeflrst/`.
 We have one other basic type we can use this pattern on, but before we get to it we need to pay quick attention to something.
 The patterns that we have already are going to be used within more complicated patterns for finding more difficult characters.
-For example, generating the 'c' character.
+For example, generating the `c` character.

     ([]["fill"]+"")[3] === 'c'

 We already know exactly how this works, but we can't get the character without already having access to the characters we need to access the fill function.
 We'll get the final characters we need for this by parsing our final basic type: undefined.

 Undefined in JSFuck is going to be generated by asking an empty Array for something it doesn't have.
 We do this all the time in normal JS.
 In JSFuck, we ask an empty array for its empty array-th property.

     typeof [][[]]          ===  undefined
            [][[]]          ===  undefined
            [][[]]+[]       === 'undefined'
           ([][[]]+[])[+[]] === 'u'

-    Using the same pattern as before, the character set is now /adefilnrstu/.
-Notice that we have all the characters we need to write "fill" in JSFuck.
+Using the same pattern as before, the character set is now `/adefilnrstu/`.
+Notice that we have all the characters we need to write `"fill"` in JSFuck.

     ([]["fill"]+"")[3] === 'c'